 - Occulta — a small defect in one or more backbones.
-This is the least severe form.
+This is the least severe, and most common, form.

-- Myelomeningocele — in this most severe form of spina bifida, membranes poke through and contain nerve roots or spinal cord and can lead to:
+- Myelomeningocele — the most severe form of spina bifida.
+Membranes poke through the spine and contain nerve roots or spinal cord.
+This can lead to:

 - Paralysis and incontinence of bowel and bladder